- Intestate Share

 Surviving Spouse Rights In Rhode Island When There Is No Will

-- Surviving Descendants: If the decedent had surviving descendants, the surviving spouse has the right to 1/2 of decedent’s personal property, and a life estate in the decedent’s real property.
+- Surviving Descendants: If the decedent had surviving descendants, the surviving spouse has the right to 1/2 of decedent’s personal property.

 Surviving Spouse’s Right To An Elective Share